No Starch Press · Early Access Available Now

 What you’ll learn

-Fine-tune models on curated datasets using supervised fine-tuning, LoRA, and QLoRA without destroying the base model’s general capabilities
+Fine-tune models on curated datasets using supervised fine-tuning (SFT), Low-Rank Adaptation (LoRA), and Quantised LoRA (QLoRA) without destroying the base model’s general capabilities

-Apply reinforcement learning from verifiable rewards (RLVR) and modern preference optimisation methods including DPO, ORPO, and beyond, to shape model behaviour
+Apply reinforcement learning from verifiable rewards (RLVR) and modern preference optimisation methods including Direct Preference Optimisation (DPO), Odds Ratio Preference Optimisation (ORPO), and beyond, to shape model behaviour

 Evaluate models rigorously: design benchmarks, detect regression, and measure quality claims that survive scrutiny